istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 `cni` |

 In addition to the core Istio components, third-party addon components are also available.
-These can be enabled and configured through the addonComponents spec of `IstioOperator` API or Helm pass-through API:
+These can be enabled and configured through the `addonComponents` spec of the `IstioOperator` API or using the Helm pass-through API:

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha1